robinali34/blog_algorithms/_posts/2025-11-22-reduction-3sat-to-exact-4sat.md

 ## 2. Reduce 3-SAT to Exact 4-SAT

-**Key Insight:** Transform each 3-clause into a 4-clause by adding a new variable that doesn't affect satisfiability.
-The new variable can be set to make the clause equivalent to the original 3-clause.
+**Key Insight:** Transform each clause (with at most 3 literals) into multiple 4-clauses by adding new variables in all possible combinations.
+This ensures that the original clause is satisfied if and only if all the new 4-clauses are satisfied.

+**Hint:**
-**Hint:** For each 3-clause (l₁ ∨ l₂ ∨ l₃), create a 4-clause (l₁ ∨ l₂ ∨ l₃ ∨ y) where y is a new variable.
-Since y can always be set to FALSE, the satisfiability is preserved.
+- For a 3-literal clause (l₁ ∨ l₂ ∨ l₃), create two 4-clauses: (l₁ ∨ l₂ ∨ l₃ ∨ w) and (l₁ ∨ l₂ ∨ l₃ ∨ !w).
+Both must be satisfied, which is equivalent to (l₁ ∨ l₂ ∨ l₃) being satisfied.
+- For a 2-literal clause (l₁ ∨ l₂), create four 4-clauses covering all combinations of two new variables.
+- For a 1-literal clause (l₁), create eight 4-clauses covering all combinations of three new variables.

 ### 2.1 Input Conversion